Examples of March on Washington in the following topics:

 - On September 14, Washington arrived in Williamsburg, Virginia, and the

-revolutionary allies’ army and naval forced surrounded Cornwallis.
+revolutionary allies’ army and naval forces surrounded Cornwallis.